andrew01144/Tasmota-SomfyRTS/README.md

 ![image](https://user-images.githubusercontent.com/18399286/194718690-cd2effd2-5192-44c0-89d2-3886c64b0a8f.png)

-The top trace is the IRsend out from the ESP.
-The lower trace is the signal transmitted by a CC1101 and received by an RXB14.
+The top trace is the IRsend pin of the ESP.
+The lower trace is the signal received by an RXB14 from a CC1101.